ztm19/ztm19_finalyearproject/README.md

 ## Experimental Enviroment
 There are two types of experiments - accuracy and time experiments.
 The experiments are done in Python.
 They contain folders with example files - generated example frameworks to use for testing.
 They also have files with constants - the programs learned by ILASP for each semantics and the encodings done by ASPARTIX ([ASPARTIX website](https://www.dbai.tuwien.ac.at/research/argumentation/aspartix/)).
+You will have to install [clyngor](https://github.com/Aluriak/clyngor) to be able to run the experiments.

 To test the accuracy of labeling extensions according to given semantics, against the ASPARTIX labeling, run